The trainee scheme was my big break, an opportunity to use the passion I have to make change happen.”

 Our trainees are paid above the living wage and the recruitment is conducted in a way, we hope, makes the opportunity accessible to all, regardless of their background.
 We currently take four or five trainees per year (based in Oxford, Manchester and Glasgow) and recruit for the scheme at two moments in the year.

-The next recruitment round hasn’t been scheduled yet, but we’re hoping this will take place towards the end of 2020 / early 2021.
+The next recruitment round will take place in May 2021.
 Please keep an eye on this page for updates.
 When we are open for applications, details of how to apply will be shown here

 Frequently asked questions